Erin Crocker: 2006

 In 2006 Crocker drove the No. 98 full-time in the Truck Series.
 She finished 25th in the Craftsman Truck standings.
 After struggling during the 2006 season, Evernham decided to close the No. 98 team.

 During her tenure as a Truck Series driver, a dispute between then-Evernham Cup driver Jeremy Mayfield and Ray Evernham resulted in a series of lawsuits between Mayfield and Evernham.
 In Mayfield’s legal filings, he asserted that the No. 19 team’s lack of on-track success was due in large part to Evernham’s attention being focused on his personal relationship with an unnamed female driver.
 At the time, Crocker was the only female driver employed by Evernham Motorsports.
 Evernham confirmed in an interview with ESPN that the relationship exists and has hurt Crocker's career.

 2007

 In 2007, Crocker ran a select number of ARCA Series events.
 She won the pole for the season-opening ARCA race at Daytona International Speedway in 2007.
 She however struggled, finishing 20th in the race.

 2008

-Following the fall 2007 ARCA race at Talladega Superspeedway, it was confirmed that she had left Evernham Motorsports.
+Following the fall 2007 ARCA race at Talladega Superspeedway, it was confirmed that Crocker had left Evernham Motorsports.
 She ran a limited two-race schedule in the truck series for Morgan-Dollar Motorsports, before she was replaced by Red Bull drivers A. J. Allmendinger and Scott Speed.
 For the ARCA/REMAX race on September 6, 2008, she joined the broadcast booth for SPEED.